JensenLy/Food-Loss-and-Waste-Data-Viewer/README.md

 * Example image (```logo.png```) file in the resources directory with where to locate any images you want on your website
 * Starting database:
     * ```foodloss.db``` - contains a starting database for you based on a subset of the foodloss ER Model.
-* Optional helper program (``FoodProcessCSV.java``) that shows an example of how to load the SQLite database by using Java to read the CSV files and JDBC insert statements to update the footloss SQLite database.
+* Optional helper program (``FoodProcessCSV.java``) that shows an example of how to load the SQLite database by using Java to read the CSV files and JDBC insert statements to update the foodloss SQLite database.

 Classes backing Web pages: